pivorodrigues/devopstips/rancher-notes.md

       - Use `--ssh-agent-auth` if your key has a passphrase

-    - **Creating the Cluster Configuration File**
+- **1.2.3.
+Creating the Cluster Configuration File**

     - Minimal RKE Configuration

       ```
         nodes: